-Myth #1: ADHD Is Not Real
+ADHD Is Real

 ADHD feels like a very modern condition.
 But the diagnosis was first proposed in 1902 by Sir George Frederick Still, a pediatrician who recognized patterns of hyperactivity and inattention in a small population of children.
 As science became more sophisticated, the diagnostic rubric for ADHD morphed into its present form.
 To be fair, it wasn’t until 2013 that the condition made it into the Diagnostic and Statistical Manual of Mental Disorders.
 But to be even fairer, study after study confirmed its legitimacy as a mental health disorder long before that.

-Myth #3: A Kid with ADHD will Always Struggle
+A Kid With ADHD Won’t Always Struggle

 The fact is that ADHD often comes with some pretty amazing gifts that have led to great success for entrepreneurs and sports heroes who live with the disorder, including Richard Branson and Michael Phelps.
 Turns out there’s a place in the world for hyper-attentiveness, excess energy, and even risk-taking.
 Will every kid with ADHD become a balloon-flying, entrepreneur of a vast travel and entertainment brand?
 No. But they also aren’t destined for a life of crime or failure.

-Myth #4: Only Boys Struggle With ADHD
+Girls Struggle With ADHD Too

 It’s true that rates of ADHD diagnoses are higher for boys than girls.
 But that may be because girls are more adept at hiding their symptoms because they’ve been conditioned by society to appear sweet and docile, or because they are less likely to suffer from the substance abuse disorders that often lead to an ADHD diagnosis.
 In a word, there’s likely a bias in ADHD diagnosis towards boys.
-Girls can have ADHD, too—your doctor is just less likely to pick up on it.
+Girls can have ADHD, too — your doctor is just less likely to pick up on it.

-Myth #5: Drugs are the Only Remedy for ADHD
+Drugs Aren’t the Only Remedy for ADHD

 Not every ADHD diagnosis means a Ritalin prescription.
 Studies are finding that many children benefit from behavioral and cognitive therapies, which help them develop skills to work with the symptoms of their disorder.
 For some kids, training in impulse control, structural supports like calendars, and even an increase in physical activity can help them manage their symptoms.
 For others, medication is the best choice.
 It really depends on the child.